-Control rule 8 represents a system of harvest controls applied independently to four components of the SONCC coho ESU (Figure 8).
-The Rogue aggregate applies to a multi-population aggregate of coho abundance as estimated at Huntley Park in the lower Rogue River.
-The Klamath aggregate applies to a multi-population aggregate of coho abundance, including Bogus Creek, Shasta River, and Scott River, all of which are tributaries to the Klamath River.
-The Trinity aggregate applies to a multi-population aggregate of coho abundance which applies to coho spawning in natural areas in the upper, lower and South Fork Trinity rivers.
+Control rule 8 represents a system of harvest controls applied independently to four components of the SONCC Coho Salmon ESU (Figure 8).
+The Rogue aggregate applies to a multi-population aggregate of Coho Salmon abundance as estimated at Huntley Park in the lower Rogue River.
+The Klamath aggregate applies to a multi-population aggregate of Coho Salmon abundance, including Bogus Creek, Shasta River, and Scott River, all of which are tributaries to the Klamath River.
+The Trinity aggregate applies to a multi-population aggregate including Coho Salmon spawning in natural areas in the Upper, Lower and South Fork Trinity rivers.
 Finally, Freshwater Creek is a component of the Humboldt Bay tributaries population.
-Application of control rule 8 would require that each of the four components be at or below the maximum total exploitation rates specified for that component, i.e., fisheries would be managed for the weakest commingled stock.
+Application of control rule 8 would require that each of the four components be at or below the maximum total exploitation rates specified for that component (i.e., fisheries managed for the weakest commingled stock).

-Control rule 9 is equivalent to control rule 8, but the Klamath and Trinity aggregates were combined into a single KT aggregate.
-Control rules 10 and 11 both apply to the total Rogue,

-Klamath, Trinity, and Freshwater Creek abundance.
+Control rule 9 is equivalent to control rule 8, except with the Klamath and Trinity aggregates combined into a single KT aggregate.
+Control rules 10 and 11 both apply to the total Rogue, Klamath, and Trinity rivers, and Freshwater Creek abundance.
 Control rule 10 specifies maximum allowable total exploitation rates while control rule 11 specifies maximum allowable ocean exploitation rates.